zuozuo/UI-TARS-desktop/apps/agent-tars/README.md

   <a href="https://github.com/bytedance/UI-TARS-desktop/graphs/contributors"><img alt="GitHub contributors" src="https://img.shields.io/github/contributors/bytedance/UI-TARS-desktop?style=flat-square&logo=github&colorA=564341&colorB=EDED91"></a>
 </p>

-**Agent TARS** is an open-source GUI agent designed to revolutionize multimodal interaction by visually interpreting web pages and seamlessly integrating with command lines and file systems.
+**Agent TARS** is an open-source multimodal AI agent that leverages browser operations by visually interpreting web pages and seamlessly integrating with command lines and file systems.

 > [!CAUTION]
 > **DISCLAIMER**: Agent TARS is still in **Technical Preview** stage and not stable yet.
 It's not recommended to use it in production.